 In 1962 I was hired as a transmitter engineer with radio station WAEB in

 Allentown, Pa.
-The transmitter site was several miles remote from the studios in
+The transmitter site was in Whitehall Township, several miles

-Allentown and the site covered a rather large, clear area to accommodate five
+Allentown, and the site covered a rather large, clear area to accommodate five

-tall towers.
+350 foot towers.
 My job was to take meter readings to satisfy

 FCC requirements and keep the AM and FM transmitters on